vuquocan1987/QuizzApiWiki/restful-api-implementation.md

 ---
 <details>
 <summary>
-:heavy_check_mark:&nbsp;&nbsp;&nbsp;&nbsp; <strong>Chapter evaluation (max 18 points)</strong>
+:heavy_check_mark:&nbsp;&nbsp;&nbsp;&nbsp; <strong>Chapter evaluation (max 25 points)</strong>
 </summary>

 <bloquote>
 You can get a maximum of 18 points after completing this section.
-More detailed evaluation is provided after each heading.
+More detailed evaluation is provided in the evaluation sheet in Lovelace.
 </bloquote>

 </details>